Projects

 Christmas Lights

-A new Christmas tree and assorted lights will adorn the new Dunragit Community Hub for the first time this year, with the official switch-on happening Sunday 1 December.
+A Christmas tree and assorted lights will also be officially switched on at the new Dunragit Community Hub and throughout the village the following day, on Sunday 30th November.

 Community Website